publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptI/m__us_usc_t19_s1671c.md

             (A) __Cessation of exports; complete elimination of net countervailable subsidy__

-            If the agreement accepted by the administering authority is an agreement described in subsection (b) of this section, then—
+            If the agreement accepted by the administering authority is an agreement described in subsection (b), then—

                 (i) notwithstanding the affirmative preliminary determination required under paragraph (1)(A), the liquidation of entries of subject merchandise shall not be suspended under [section 1671b(d)(2) of this title][/us/usc/t19/s1671b/d/2],